dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 }
 ```

-The `type` string should indicate the kind of state change we want.
-For example, this might be something like `'ADD_TODO'` or `'DECREMENT'`, etc. The payload is the data being sent to the store to update it.
+The `type` should describe the kind of state change we want.
+For example, this might be something like `'ADD_TODO'` or `'DECREMENT'`, etc. The `payload` is the data being sent to the store in order to update it.
 Actions are _dispatched_ to the store like so:

 ```js
 // dispatch action to update store